DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 ### Data In

-To put runs into the backend, arrange data through the following steps:
+To put runs into the backend, arrange data through the following steps.
+See a full example toward the end of that subsection.

 1)	Choose the correct root folder for data input.
 	First, depending on the mode you want to run, either consider `data/AIC` or `data/EXT`.
 Second, as indicated in [Folder Setup](#folder-setup), you can